CAS in Literacy Overview

 Certificate of Advanced Study

-The graduate program leading to the Certificate of Advanced Study (CAS) in Reading prepares individuals for leadership roles in literacy education.
+The graduate program leading to the Certificate of Advanced Study (CAS) in Literacy prepares individuals for leadership roles in literacy education.
 This program is designed for:

 - Students seeking advanced coursework in literacy research and pedagogy with a view toward career advancement, or entry into a PhD program in Literacy;